 You don’t want your business to be that business.
 The good thing is, it doesn’t have to be.

-- Identify the Source.
 Negativity is a common response to stress or anxiety, so first try and find out what might be stressing your employees out.
 Talk privately with your employees or supervisors to get a better read on the situation.
-Encourage employee to speak up about any frustrations.
+Encourage employees to speak up about any frustrations.
 If the source of stress or anxiety is outside of work, then there might not be much you can do, but it’s a toxic employee or policy causing trouble, then you can act on that information.